 Interestingly, in the Reflection data, there was a significant increase in the probability of Change Talk or Sustain Talk following a veterinarian Reflection, in combination with a significant decrease in the probability of Follow/Neutral farmer response language (i.e. unrelated to herd health change) following veterinarian Reflection.
-Veterinarian consultation samples in this study predominantly represented performance below ‘fair’ MI competence established in MITI guidelines (Relational > 3.5, Technical > 3, > 40% Complex Reflection, > 1:1 Reflection to Question ratio; 28) suggesting veterinarians were unlikely to be sufficiently skilled in MI to use Reflections consistently in a strategic manner to evoke Change Talk and soften Sustain Talk.
-Rather, then, these data support the relational hypothesis of MI driving this observed relationship: given a context of accurate and empathic listening, clients are more likely to spontaneously vocalise and explore change (21).
+Veterinarian consultation samples in this study predominantly represented performance below ‘fair’ MI competence established in MITI guidelines (Relational > 3.5, Technical > 3, > 40% Complex Reflection, > 1:1 Reflection to Question ratio; [34]) suggesting veterinarians were unlikely to be sufficiently skilled in MI to use Reflections consistently in a strategic manner to evoke Change Talk and soften Sustain Talk.
+Rather, then, these data support the relational hypothesis of MI driving this observed relationship: given a context of accurate and empathic listening, clients are more likely to spontaneously vocalise and explore change [21].
 Veterinarians in VHHM services could therefore benefit from the deliberate adoption of the skill of Reflection in the pursuit of active, accurate empathic understanding of their clients, to encourage (more) open and transparent communication from clients in return regarding their thoughts on advised VHHM change.

-The enhancement of client commitment to change and the resolution of ambivalence is central to the efficacy of MI ((33)).
-Accordingly, the use of Commitment Change Talk (referencing agreement, intention or obligation regarding change) is framed as a key causal predictor of subsequent behaviour change within the Technical Hypothesis of MI (22), supported by empirical evidence (25).
+The enhancement of client commitment to change and the resolution of ambivalence is central to the efficacy of MI [33].
+Accordingly, the use of Commitment Change Talk (referencing agreement, intention or obligation regarding change) is framed as a key causal predictor of subsequent behaviour change within the Technical Hypothesis of MI [22], supported by empirical evidence [25].
 For farm clients, the probability of this Commitment Change Talk occurring - such as ‘I’m going to start pre-dipping in the parlour’ - showed a significant increase only in response to the MI-adherent verbal behaviours of Emphasise Autonomy, Seek Collaboration and Affirm.
-These data suggest that MI communication is well positioned within the VHHM encounter to promote positive discussions of behaviour change and may also be critical to outcomes (25).
+These data suggest that MI communication is well positioned within the VHHM encounter to promote positive discussions of behaviour change and may also be critical to outcomes [25].
 Given that, by design, MITI-Change Talk analysis necessitated the assessment of a smaller number of transition frequencies (n=291) than MITI-CLAMI, studies with greater sample sizes are needed to verify this relationship in the VHHM paradigm.

 Interpreting this study.
 VHHM consultation samples were submitted at the discretion of participating veterinarians representing ‘any change for the benefit of herd health’.
-The complexity of management topics within VHHM were assumed to have the potential to stimulate discourse in which farmers felt ambivalence (conflicting ideas or emotions) about proposed change(s) and that the expression of Change Talk and Sustain Talk would be likely to emerge (33).
+The complexity of management topics within VHHM were assumed to have the potential to stimulate discourse in which farmers felt ambivalence (conflicting ideas or emotions) about proposed change(s) and that the expression of Change Talk and Sustain Talk would be likely to emerge [33].
 Data in this study supported this assertion.
 However, establishing client ambivalence was not a pre-requisite to recording, therefore varying client presentations may have influenced absolute verbal frequencies of Change Talk and Sustain Talk within these data; clients high in ambivalence would likely have offered more Change Talk and Sustain Talk than comparably non-ambivalent peers, potentially shaping veterinarian-farmer temporal transitions or BMIT pre-post summary measures.
 Future research, able to record detailed data on client baseline ambivalence within a larger study sample, are needed to explore this nuance within VHHM consultation presentations.